 Characteristics of the Icelandic Horse

+Icelandic horses are around 140 cm tall but they are not to be called ponies!
+The farmers get offended and the horses get offended as well.
+Even if small, Icelandic horses are not considered ponies.
+What makes Icelandic horses unique are their five gaits: in addition to the normal walk, trot and gallop there is also tölt and skeið (flying pace).
 When you travel to Iceland, you will have the chance to see a lot of Icelandic horses and you will find that they are very friendly animals.
 Made strong, robust and powerful by nature, the Icelandic horse is also patient, adaptable and has good affinity with people.

 Meet the Icelandic Horses